NicoZweifel/kotlin.js-react-fullstack-mpp-template/README.md

 - There is no packages-config.json or webpack-config.js in the project folder, everything is built using gradle.

-- Task that runs the packaged .jar:
+- Task that creates/runs the packaged .jar:

 > ./gradlew run